Open-S2/s2-pmtiles/README.md

 A Modified TypeScript implementation of the [PMTiles](https://github.com/protomaps/PMTiles) library.
 It is backwards compatible but offers support for the S2 Projection.

+> [!NOTE]
+> The S2 PMTiles V1 spec and PMTiles V3 spec implementations are best used via
+> The [GIS Tools](https://github.com/Open-S2/gis-tools) library.
+The code here is for demonstration purposes only.

 ## Read The Spec

 [s2-pmtiles-spec](/s2-pmtiles-spec/1.0.0/README.md)